evolvingstuff/vdw2/content/posts/vitamin-d-receptor-deactivated-by-some-health-problems-many-studies.md

 &nbsp; &nbsp; In which case the cells may continue to have low vitamin D levels for months/years

-&nbsp; &nbsp; &nbsp; &nbsp; Suspect that is the case for <a href="/posts/long-covid-is-now-the-biggest-covid-concern-many-studies" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Long-COVID is now the biggest COVID concern - many studies">Long-COVID</a>
+&nbsp; &nbsp; &nbsp; &nbsp; Suspect that is the case for [Long-COVID](/posts/long-covid-is-now-the-biggest-covid-concern-many-studies)

 ---